If you are young and healthy, do you need an advance directive?

 There’s something else.

 Some states require that, when a durable power of attorney for health care is distributed in printed form, it must have a specifically printed “notice” or “warning.”
-The ITF distributes state-specific PMDDs for those states as well as a Multi-State PMDD for use in other states.
+The PRC distributes state-specific PMDDs for those states as well as a Multi-State PMDD for use in other states.

 A PMDD protects you.